AzozzALFiras/hurryapp2-Hackation/README.md

    node server.js
    ```

-   3. Access the application via the provided URL:
+   3. Access the application via the provided URL.